-Everdrop raises $21.8m Series A round led by Felix Capital for its dissolvable cleaning tablet – TechCrunch
+Everdrop raises $21.8M Series A round led by Felix Capital for its dissolvable cleaning tablet – TechCrunch

-Launched in Dec 2019, the cleaning tablet also removes the need for single-use plastic bottles, thus appealing to environmentally conscious consumers, (unusually for a consumer good company, the startup has 110,000 followers on Instagram).
+Launched in December 2019, the cleaning tablet also removes the need for single-use plastic bottles, thus appealing to environmentally conscious consumers, (unusually for a consumer goods company, the startup has 110,000 followers on Instagram).

-Everdrop estimates it was able to eliminate over 2.5 million single-use plastic bottles with their tabs.
+Everdrop estimates it was able to eliminate more than 2.5 million single-use plastic bottles with their tabs.

-David Löwe, Co-Founder of everdrop told me in an interview that while it might be possible to clone the company’s formats, it would not be easy to replicate its water hardness calculator: “Plus, the individualizing of the laundry detergent is quite unique.
+David Löwe, co-founder of everdrop, told me in an interview that while it might be possible to clone the company’s formats, it would not be easy to replicate its water hardness calculator: “Plus, the individualizing of the laundry detergent is quite unique.
 I think there’s no one out there in other countries who are doing that at the moment… But obviously, other companies could potentially do that too.”

 Everdrop competes with Grove Collaborative, Blueland and to some extent The Honest Company.